thewca/wca-regulations/wca-regulations_2012.md

     - A4d) The competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer, thereby starting the timer.
     - A4d1) The competitor must start the solve within 15 seconds of the start of the inspection.
 Penalty: 2 seconds.
     - A4d2) The competitor must start the solve within 17 seconds of the start of the inspection.
 Penalty: disqualification of the solve.
     - A4e) Time penalties for Starting the Solve are not cumulative.
 There is a maximum of 1 time penalty for Starting the Solve.
+[NOTE: explain reasoning behind penalty structure]
 - A5) During the solve
     - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge.
 Penalty: disqualification of the solve.
 [NOTE BY LUCAS: Is it clear that this does not allow anyone to communicate *with* him? e.g. audience member giving audio/visual hints]
     - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface.
 [NOTE BY LUCAS: We still need to clarify "surface", so that e.g. popping on the non-timer part of the table, or onto the floor, is okay.]
 Penalty: disqualification of the solve.